 - In Canvas Color, click the Transparent canvas box.

-- Click the Overlays tab, click Your Own and open the image you want to clip.
+- Click the Graphics tab, click Your Own and open the image you want to clip.

-- Use the Eraser in the Overlay palette to remove your image’s background and anything else you don’t want.
+- Use the Eraser in the Graphic palette to remove your image’s background and anything else you don’t want.

 - Use Crop in the Basic Edits tab to crop your image close to its edges, and click Save.

-Get more juicy tips on adding your own overlays from one of our favorite PicMonkeyers, The Graphics Fairy.
+Get more juicy tips on adding your own graphics from one of our favorite PicMonkeyers, The Graphics Fairy.

 Let your creativity run free with a PicMonkey membership.